madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 To preserve the heap property, we recurse on the right child of the argument heap with the bigger label.

-To build a new node, we use `mkNode` helper rather than `Node` constructor directly.
+To build a new node, we use `mkNode`{.haskell} helper rather than `Node`{.haskell} constructor directly.
 The helper does two things.
 First, it makes the child with the lowest rank the right child.
-Since the arguments to `mkNode` are leftist heaps themselves, this flip ensures the right-most path to `Leaf` is still the shortest.
+Since the arguments to `mkNode`{.haskell} are leftist heaps themselves, this flip ensures the right-most path to `Leaf`{.haskell} is still the shortest.
 Second, it calculates the new rank which is one more than the rank of the right child.

 Now what is the complexity of this?
 At each recursive call we potentially do a flip, increase the rank, and construct a tree node, these are all constant time